jayztea/localmtgleague/README.md

   - 💀 Most Eliminations
   - ❤️ Most Played Partner
   - 📅 Activity calendar (GitHub-style heatmap)
-- Feature: Global Navigation & Hamburger menu
-  - When user navigates back from page it takes them to the page they were previously on.
-Currently not working for back when selecting player match from dashboard page
 - Feature: Notifications
 -   Match edited or deleted
 -   Match added
 -   Badge earned
-- Feature: Submit feedback form
 - Feature: Admin/League Owner responsibilities
   - Feature: User to claim an unregistered player account from a league
   - Add league owners to a league